 Keep following 55 and it will bring you to Eccles town centre.
 You will find yourself facing the M602 motorway, with a bridge over it that leads to the station.
 Here you can get a train back to Manchester, but there is only one an hour currently, or if you are on a Brompton/folder you can take a tram.

 To cycle back into Manchester via Salford Quays, turn left before crossing the footbridge on Wellington Rd, go under the dual carriageway ahead then take the cycle lanes across the M602 to head south on the A576.
 On reaching Coronet Way, near the lifting bridge which goes over the Ship Canal, turn left and continue on cycle lanes along Pacific Way and Broadway which will bring you to the Quays.
 Make your own way past the Quays with various attractions including Media City and the Lowry.
 Cross over the busy A 5063 Trafford Road to reach Ordsall Lane (A5066) passing Grade 1 listed Ordsall Hall on your left.
 Turn right down a path to the bank of the Ship Canal and follow it as it becomes the River Irwell and reaches the city centre.
-Here you are close to the Museum of Science and Industry and go under one of the few significant pieces of railway infrastructure to be built in the North for many year, the Ordsall Chord.
+(This is Manchester’s Grafitti Central) Here you are close to the Museum of Science and Industry and go under one of the few significant pieces of railway infrastructure to be built in the North for many years, the Ordsall Chord.